Posts Tagged family

 Visit the Smyrna City page for weekly updates and for more information about getting there and parking.
 The address is 3180 Atlanta Road, Smyrna, GA 30082.
 If you live in the area, don’t be surprised to see your neighbors walking or biking over.
 It’s a great way to get outside, let the kids run on the playground or in the grass, and let someone else cook dinner.

-New Listing: 5247 Vernon Springs Trail
+SOLD: 5247 Vernon Springs Trail

 Posted by thunsicker in Atlanta Real Estate on July 21, 2014